-Internet trolls are raving about Tulsi Gabbard's debate performance—and they're calling her "mommy."
+Internet trolls are raving about Tulsi Gabbard's debate performance—and they're calling her "mommy"

 Such support for Gabbard isn’t entirely surprising.
 Since January, when Gabbard announced her campaign, elements of conservative media and the far right have been receptive to the Hawaii politician and aspects of her record, especially in foreign policy, that don’t track neatly with normal progressive or Democratic policy positions.
 Some internet right-wingers who also feel like their politics don’t match well with most candidates, even Republicans, have felt a common cause.

-Trolls have been attracted by her by isolationist views and her willingness to criticize Israel, a country they believe Trump and other politicians have been too cozy with, along with her accusation earlier this year that Democrats participated in “religious bigotry” during their questioning of a Trump judicial nominee.
+Trolls have been attracted by her isolationist views and her willingness to criticize Israel, a country they believe Trump and other politicians have been too cozy with, along with her accusation earlier this year that Democrats participated in “religious bigotry” during their questioning of a Trump judicial nominee.

-But support for Gabbard in such circles has somewhat faded in the face of a number of other Democratic candidates including Andrew Yang, who has also caught the attention of segments of the far-right internet troll bloc.
-Like Gabbard, Yang’s relatively unconventional policies (namely his $1,000 a month universal basic income proposal) have been attractive to 8chan and 4chan users as well as to a number of personalities on the alt-right, including white nationalist Nick Fuentes, who feel like Trump didn’t come through for them.
+But support for Gabbard in such circles has somewhat faded in the face of a number of other Democratic candidates, including Andrew Yang, who has also caught the attention of segments of the far-right internet troll bloc.
+Like Gabbard, Yang’s relatively unconventional policies (namely his $1,000 monthly universal basic income proposal) have been attractive to 8chan and 4chan users as well as to personalities on the alt-right, including white nationalist Nick Fuentes, who feel like Trump didn’t come through for them.
 Yang has repeatedly disavowed their support as he’s tried to carve out his own base of support.

 Share your feedback: We’re planning to launch a new version of the comments section.
 Help us test it.